 Christine Everhart: You’ve been called ‘the DaVinci of our time’.
 What do you say to that?Tony Stark: Absolutely ridiculous; I don’t paint.

-While you probably won’t learn any radical life lessons about honor, integrity, or sacrifice from Iron Man that you couldn’t find in another run of the mill superhero movie, Robert Downey Jr.’s portrayal of billionaire Tony Stark provides men with a valuable character study in being a strong grounded man.
+While you probably won’t learn any radical life lessons about honor, integrity, or sacrifice from it, Iron Man if you want to see a perfect archetype of the Grounded Man, this is one of the top movies to watch.
+Robert Downey Jr.’s portrayal of billionaire Tony Stark provides men with a valuable character study in being a strong grounded man.

 Tony’s demeanor, carefree attitude, and commitment to doing the right thing (even if it costs him his entire fortune) provide a powerful template that men can use to accelerate their dating lives, social circle, and business success.
 Pay careful attention to how Tony stays grounded during tense social situations and holds himself with confidence and swagger no matter what is going on around him.

 And once you’re done with the movie, check out a few of Robert’s interviews and media appearances where he details his journey from cocaine and heroin addiction to becoming the highest paid actor in Hollywood.
 His life and comeback story is an inspiration for men all over the world and he will teach you how to overcome your failures and create your dream life.

 As long as you can still grab a breath, you fight.
 You breathe…keep breathing. ~Hugh Glas

 No matter how difficult your life is right now, chances are probably good that you haven’t been mauled by a pissed off Mamma Bear, betrayed by your best friends, and been attacked by a roaming band of Native Americans… in the same calendar week.